 Risks for anesthesia and surgery in general are:

 - Injury to the heart

 Before the Procedure

-- An electrocardiogram (ECG) or echocardiogram (echo) that shows how the heart is functioning
+- An electrocardiogram (ECG) and possibly an echocardiogram that shows how the heart is functioning

-- Pulmonary function tests (PFTs) to check for any breathing problems
+- Pulmonary function tests to check for breathing problems

-- What drugs your child is taking.
+- Medicines your child is taking.
 Include drugs, herbs, vitamins, or any other supplements you bought without a prescription.

 During the days before the surgery:

 - About 7 days before surgery, your child may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), warfarin (Coumadin), and any other drugs that make it hard for blood to clot.

 - Ask your child's surgeon which drugs your child should still take on the day of surgery.

 On the day of surgery:

 - Your child will likely be asked not to drink or eat anything after midnight the night before surgery.